valeriatoneva/web-portal-task/README.md

   - Create a view component which is colored like the `colorCode`
 - Create a search which allows searching for any of the data in the table
 - Create a button that opens a modal.
 In this modal there should be another button to select any image from the file system.
 When you have selected the image, it will be displayed in the modal
-- Implement auto-refresh functionality which requests the resources from above every 60 minutes and updates the table with the new data
+- Implement auto-refresh functionality which requests the resources from above every 60 minutes and updates the table with the new data without reloading the web page